 Is there Only an Agreement to Merge?
 SBAOHA has consistently decided that under the present effect rule, there is no agreement in principle where parties merely commit to negotiating exclusively with one another.
 Making a small business size standard determination will be seen as premature.

-When deciding to negotiate merger and acquisitions or assignment of government contract issues, you must still look at the ability to control.
+When deciding to negotiate merging a company or assignment of government contract issues, you must still look at the ability to control.
 Small businesses, especially 8(a) certified companies, must always communicate with the SBA early in the negotiation phase.

 Mergers and acquisitions of small businesses with federal government contracts can involve millions of dollars.
 Besides, there could be issues of a novation agreement, or risk to the agency when companies buy, sell or merge.

-For help with new small business mergers and acquisitions or the M&A process, call our government small business lawyers at 1-866-601-5518 for immediate help.
+For help with new small business mergers and acquisitions under the SBA present effect rule, call our government small business lawyers at 1-866-601-5518 for immediate help.